binsync/docs.binsync.net/docs/ui-guide.md

 Yellow can occur when you create a local repo and don't connect a remote url to that repo.

-There are four tabs which separate the type of info you can get from BinSync: `Context`, `Functions`, `Globals`, `Activity`.
+There are five tabs which separate the type of info you can get from BinSync: `Context`, `Functions`, `Globals`, `Activity`, and `Utilities`.
 Each tab has a table which you can right-click to do actions.

 **Note on addresses:** if you've loaded a binary with a base address offset, you may notice that the addresses of artifacts in your decompiler don't match those in the BinSync panel.
 By design, BinSync displays offset-normalized addresses.